 Frequently Asked Questions

 Is Lacrosse a Varsity Sport at Biola?

-We are not a varsity sport, however, we do our best to provide you with a varsity experience while with the team.
-Much like the majority of MCLA teams, we are considered a “club” team at Biola.
-The difference between “club” and varsity is support provided by the school’s athletic administration.
+We are not a varsity sport, however, we do our best to provide you with a varsity experience while on the team.
+Much like the vast majority of MCLA teams we are considered a club team at Biola.
+The difference between club and varsity is the monetary support provided by the school’s athletic administration.